2020 Federal Standard of Excellence

 - The Director of the Office of Performance and Evaluation (OPE) serves as the Administration for Community Living (ACL) evaluation officer.
-OPE, which oversees the agency’s performance and evaluation work, has seven full time staff positions and three full-time onsite contractors.
-In FY20 it had a budget of approximately $11.5 million.
+OPE, which oversees the agency’s performance and evaluation work, has six full time staff positions and three full-time onsite contractors.
+In FY20 it had a budget of approximately $10.1 million.
 The Director of OPE has the education, skill, and experience to meet the Evaluation Officer requirements listed in the Evidence Act and routinely gauges the coverage, quality, methods, consistency, effectiveness, independence, and balance of the portfolio of evaluations, policy research, and ongoing evaluation activities of the agency and assesses agency capacity to support the development and use of evaluation.
 The Director is also the designated ACL Performance Officer.

 1.2 Did the agency have a senior leader with the budget and staff to serve as the agency’s Chief Data Officer (or equivalent)?
 (Example: Evidence Act 202(e))

-- As an operating division of a CFO Act Agency, U.S. Department of Health and Human Services, ACL is not required to have its own Chief Data Officer.
+- The Director of the Office of Performance and Evaluation (OPE) serves as the Administration for Community Living’s Chief Data Officer.
 OPE, which oversees the agency’s performance and evaluation work, has six full time staff positions and three full-time onsite contractors.
 In FY20 it had a budget of approximately $10.1 million.
 The Director of OPE leads ACL’s Data Governance Body, including facilitating collaborative activities among the numerous actors with responsibilities and needs for data within the agency and has demonstrated training and experience in data management, governance, collection, analysis, protection, use, and dissemination and fulfills the aspects of this role which are relevant to ACL.
 These include coordinating with ACL’s CIO and Chief Privacy Officer on use, protection, dissemination, and generation of data to ensure that the data needs of the agency are met; ensuring that agency data conform with data management best practices; engaging agency employees, the public, and contractors in using public data assets; and encouraging collaborative approaches on improving data use.
 The Director of OPE serves as the agency liaison to other federal entities through, for example, serving as the ACL representative to the HHS data council, and serving on the Federal Interagency Council on Evaluation Policy as well as the HHS Data Governance Board.

 1.3 Did the agency have a governance structure to coordinate the activities of its evaluation officer, chief data officer, statistical officer, and other related officials in order to inform policy decisions and evaluate the agency’s major programs?